 Her compositions have been commissioned, and performed by ensembles as KammarensembleN, Gageego, ensemble recherche, Ma, l’Itinéraire, 2e2m, Arditti Quartet, London Sinfonietta, Aventa, Nordic Voices, Exaudi, duo Gelland, ZPR String Trio, and orchestras as Stockholm Philharmonic Orchestra, Gävle Symphony Orchestra… including several times at ISCM-festivals, last 2017 in Vancouver with the septet Isär (Apart), and at Nordic Music Days, as in London 2017 with the vocal pieces Ciels and Várije.

 In 2005 her CD Failles appeared at the swedish label Phono Suecia. and other CD:s with her music have followed during the years.
 She received the Järnåker Award 2012 for Les sept vallées composed for solo recorder.

 During 2016-2017 she was Composer in Residence at Gävle Symphony Orchestra with two new works: Bridges for brass and percussion, and Ljusrymd for orchestra.

-Member of the The Royal Swedish Academy of Music (2019).
+Elected as foreign member of the The Royal Swedish Academy of Music in 2019.